menehune23/arduboy-dotmg/docs/usage.md

 1. Click the upload button in the IDE to compile and upload!

+> **IMPORTANT!**
+>
-> **IMPORTANT:** The dotMG board package already contains its own versions of Arduboy libraries (`Arduboy`, `Arduboy2`, `ArduboyTones`, `ATMlib`, etc.).
-To avoid confusing compiler errors, you must **uninstall these libraries** if you've previously installed them.
-(To program an official Arduboy, you'll need to reinstall them or use the [Homemade Arduboy Package](https://github.com/MrBlinky/Arduboy-homemade-package) and select a standard Arduboy from that package's board menu.)
+> The dotMG board package already contains its own versions of the Arduboy libraries (`Arduboy`, `Arduboy2`, `ArduboyTones`, `ATMlib`, `ArduboyFX`), which have been updated for compatibility with dotMG.
+To use dotMG, you must **uninstall any Arduboy libraries** from your IDE if you've previously installed them yourself.
+Otherwise they'll take precedence over the versions in the dotMG board package, leading to confusing compiler errors.
+>
+> To program an official Arduboy, simply select the `Arduboy (Official)` board from the `Tools / dotMG` menu before uploading your sketch.

 ## Game Resources